Fayyr-Organization/fayyr-beta/README.md

 - Charity: This is a bit more of a 'management' role.
 You can be your favorite charity (actually we'll assign you one), and approve art to be sold in your name by artists.
 You can also mint art for yourself!
 Of course, you can also watch the money role in.

-If you'd like to try out one of those other roles, simply let us know on our discord. https://discord.gg/c822MA4v
+If you'd like to try out one of those other roles, simply let us know on our [discord server](https://discord.gg/c822MA4v) or via [email](mailto:beta@fayyr.com).

 ## Rewards